vialab/OpenSSH-Doc-Analyzer/README.md

 Deployment is made simple due to the use of Docker.
 Before deploying in a live system, please contact the project authors in order to receive a copy of the database.

 Once a database connection can be made (locally), all that is left to do is to run the shell script using the command provided below, and ensure that the appropriate routing/proxies have been setup on your web server.

+NOTE: Modifications of used ports may be required.

 ```
 ./run.sh